 How Many Days in Redwood National Park?

-Compared to the other National Parks scattered across California (such as Joshua Tree, Yosemite, Death Valley or Sequoia), Redwood National Park is much smaller and easier to conquer in a couple days.
+Compared to the other National Parks scattered across California (such as Joshua Tree, Yosemite, Death Valley or Sequoia), Redwood National and State Parks (RNSP) is much smaller and easier to conquer in a couple of days.

 Getting To & Around Redwood National Park

-There are no formal entrance stations, as it is free to enter Redwood National Park, but once US-101 changes to Redwood Highway, you’re there.
+There are no formal entrance stations as it is free to enter, but once US-101 changes to Redwood Highway, you’re there.
 Coming from the east, you’ll take CA-299 W to Bald Hills Road, which will lead you straight to the park!
+You can also take Howland Hill Road from Crescent City.
+Regardless, this means there is no need to purchase a National Park Pass.

-Navigating Redwood National Park is fairly easy.
+Navigating the area is fairly easy.
 The roads are well-marked and easy to find.
 The bigger challenge is making sure you have the right car for the job.
 Many of the roads are narrow, winding, unpaved roads that weave through the forest.

 The unpaved roads are in pretty good condition and doable for most cars; it’s motorhomes, RVs, and trailers that need to be careful about which route they take.
 For many of the narrow, winding roads, motorhomes/RVs and trailers are prohibited, but even where they are technically allowed, they’re often discouraged.